RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(Save-Injection-and-Second-3DS).md

 5. On **the source 3DS**, hold (Start) on boot to launch Hourglass9
 6. Go to SysNAND Options, then SysNAND Backup/Restore, then backup **(min size)** SysNAND to `NANDmin.bin`
 7. Press (Select) on the main menu to eject **the source 3DS**'s SD card, then put it in your computer
-8. Copy `NANDmin.bin` and `NANDmin.bin.sha` from the `/files9/` folder on your SD card to a safe location; make backups in multiple locations; this backup will save you from a brick if anything goes wrong in the future **(Your backup should match one of the sizes on [this](nand-size) page; if it does not, you should delete it and make a new one!)**
+8. Copy `NANDmin.bin` and `NANDmin.bin.sha` from the `/files9/` folder on your SD card to a safe location
+  + Make backups in multiple locations
+  + This backup will save you from a brick if anything goes wrong in the future
+  + **Your backup should match one of the sizes on [this](nand-size) page; if it does not, you should delete it and make a new one!**
 9. Put **the target 3DS**'s SD card into your computer
 10. **Backup every file on both 3DS's SD cards to two separate folders on your computer (keep track of which is which)!**
 11. Reinsert each SD card back into their corresponding 3DS